 A. Christian Commitment

 As a ministry, Lifeline works with Christian families desiring to adopt as part of a calling and commitment we have been led to.
 As a part of this, we also ask that you complete two forms (Doctrinal Statement & Christian Questionnaire) that you can access online.
 We ask that parents have a firm commitment to live according to God’s Word and teach their child the truth about who Jesus Christ is as their Lord and Savior.
 We would love to talk to you more about this if you would like to know more about what it means to be a Christian.
-You can also learn more online HERE.
+Check out more information about it here.

 B. Parenting Ability